 - Wet and place cloth material around or under the door to help prevent smoke from entering the room.

 - If the room has an outside window, be prepared to signal to someone outside.

 - Direct or assist a person to roll around on the floor to smother the flames.

-- Only drench with water if a laboratory safety shower is immediately available.
+- Drench with water if a laboratory safety shower is immediately available.

 - Report incident to supervisor.

 Report ALL fires, no matter how small, to the University Police at 617.627.6911 (x66911 from a campus phone).
 On the Boston health sciences and SMFA campuses call 911 first to report a fire.